Irtza/Keras_model_compression/report.md

 The python Notebook in this repository shows several other architectures with varying number of hiddenLayer Neurons, and the affect of HiddenNeurons on the accuracy through plots.
 See plots/ subdirectory for findings

 ### Evaluation of the Model of Reduction

-After Compression the
-Compressed Model parameters:  74188
+- Compressed Model parameters:  74188
-Compression Rate :  16.2x
+- Compression Rate :  16.2x

 ### Exepriments on how we can trade accuracy with model size. initial model accuracy is 99%.
 The minimum model size that we can achieve without dropping below 0.95 accuracy.